-On a pretty strict travel budget, myself and my travel buddies made sure to try our very best not to spend too much in Singapore.
+On a pretty strict travel budget, me and my travel buddies made sure to try our very best not to spend too much in Singapore.
 Here’s how we did it:

 - Most hostels averaged about the same price per night (between £7-£10ish) but if it included breakfast, this would mean a little less spending each day.
 Bonus if there was a kitchen to cook in!